Find Affordable College Courses

 13 Master's Degrees Annually

-Types of Degrees Physical Science Technicians Majors Are Getting
+Types of Degrees Physical Science Tech Majors Are Getting

-The following table lists how many physical science technicians graduations there were in 2020-2021 for each degree level.
+The following table lists how many physical science technicians graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What Physical Science Technicians Majors Need to Know
+What Physical Science Tech Majors Need to Know

-People with careers related to physical science tech were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, physical science tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Physical Science Tech Majors